jnessier/HelperFunctions/README.md

 # Neoflow-Functions
-PHP library with a variety of additional functions
+PHP library with a variety of additional functions.